-AWF currently seeks to hire a Heartland Ecologist to be based in its Parc W Heartland office, Benin who will be responsible for all conservation science in the heartland.
-Reporting to the Heartland Manager with matrix reporting to the AWF Chief Scientist, the Heartland Ecologist will be in-charge of design, data collection, collation, storage, analyses and dissemination of information in ecological monitoring, integrated land-use zoning, climate change and applied species research and conservation in the Parc W Heartland.
+Reporting to the Project Coordinator with matrix reporting to the AWF Chief Scientist, the Landscape Ecologist will be responsible for design, data collection, collation, storage, analyses and dissemination of information in ecological monitoring, integrated land-use zoning, climate change and applied species research and conservation in the Samburu Landscape.
+S/he has an obligation to participate in fund-raising, policy, sharing knowledge about AWF work, managing program, partnerships, mentoring, monitoring and evaluation of ecological work embedded in the Landscape.

 EQUAL OPPORTUNITY EMPLOYER